amore-upf/manynames/README.md

 The R-scripts can be used to view a subset of MN-images together with the respective name annotations. **`showExample.r`** can be used to recreate the example image above. **`functions_showExample.r`** contains custom functions to extract and format the data from ManyNames to create this figure.

 ## Version history
+* **version 2.2**: Inclusion of all singletons responses (given only once and not synonyms or hypernyms of the topname)

 * **version 2.1.1**: Added bounding box coordinates for ManyNames image versions.
 Updated image links to new domain: manynames.upf.edu

 * **version 2.1**: Corrections to topname and domain definitions, inclusion of some singleton responses (for details see [release notes](https://github.com/amore-upf/manynames/blob/master/release_notes_v2.1.md)